Studio Hours are on a well-deserved summer break. Back in early 2022!

 Show up and be on time.

 We both switch our cameras on.
-Without this it is impossible to connect.
+Without this it is hard to connect.

 We are in a private space where we are fully present.
 We will ringfence this time, without being interrupted, unless there is an emergency of course.